jkeefe/newmark-design-development/2020/THE_NOTES.md

 ### Digging before scraping

-- Sometimes the data is there in a json file or via an api, under the hood
+- Sometimes the data is there in a json file or via an api, under the hood.

 ### Scraping Example 1